This game is rated PEGI 12

 Dreams comes with a game made by the developer along with the thousands of unique experiences shared by the community of players.
 Browsing these creations uncovers a treasure trove of things to play, listen to or watch.
 Players can rate and recommend them to friends or take inspiration for their own designs.

 What’s really clever about it is how simple it is to use, how quickly you can create something, and how you could spend a lifetime learning and developing your creative skills with it.
 Using just the PlayStation 4 controller you can create games as simple as noughts and crosses or as complex as the latest adventure game.
+PSVR is supported as well, letting you literally step into the worlds you shape.
 You can then share your creations with other Dreams users.
-More than that, though, you can also share elements or pull it things other people have shared to be part of your game.
+More than that, though, you can also share elements or pull in things other people have shared to be part of your game.

 For families with children interested in understanding what it takes to create a game Dreams is perfect.
 Not only does it open the door on video game development, but shows how diverse a set of skills are required to make an amazing game.